 For questions about EAS majors/minors and/or to declare a major/minor, contact:

-Dr. Maggie Camp eas-advising@arizona.edu
+Dr. Maggie Camp at eas-advising@arizona.edu

 For questions about language class placement, placement exams and class content, contact:

-For questions about study abroad, contact:
+For questions about the University of Arizona-affiliated study abroad opportunities, contact: